alexandre-archive/norris-backup/README.md

 To get AWS access key see [AWS doc](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).

+## Upload

+The upload method will create the requested bucket if it does not exist or will return the existing bucket if it does exist.

+You can see more about bucket creation [here](http://boto.readthedocs.org/en/latest/s3_tut.html#creating-a-bucket).

 ## TODO

 - Yml file as an input for norris, instead command line arguments.